Satiankit96/Data-Science/Data Science Certification/4. Process Data From Dirty to Clean/Week_3/Week_3_1_SQL_Clean.md

-SQL - USed for Cleaning bigger datasets
+SQL - USed for performing CRUD on bigger data sets